Sakaide, Kagawa: Climate

-Sakaide has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
-The average annual temperature in Sakaide is 15.6 °C. The average annual rainfall is 1439 mm with September as the wettest month.
-The temperatures are highest on average in January, at around 26.5 °C, and lowest in January, at around 5.4 °C.
+Sakaide has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+The average annual temperature in Sakaide is 15.6 °C. The average annual rainfall is 1,439 mm with September as the wettest month.
+The temperatures are highest on average in August, at around 26.5 °C, and lowest in January, at around 5.4 °C.

 Demographics

 Per Japanese census data, the population of Sakaide has been declining steadily since the 1980s.

 History

 The area of Sakaide was part of ancient Sanuki Province and has been inhabited since ancient times, with many kofun burial mounds found within the city limits.
-During the Asuka period the fortresss of Kiyama was constructed to guard against the possibility of invasion from Tang dynasty China.
+During the Asuka period the fortress of Kiyama was constructed to guard against the possibility of invasion from Tang dynasty China.
 During the Edo Period, the area was part of the holdings of Takamatsu Domain, and once flourished as a center for salt production.
 Following the Meiji restoration, the town of Sakaide was established with the creation of the modern municipalities system on February 15, 1890.
 It was elevated to city status on July 1, 1942.